-Screening, Assessment and Diagnosis shall mean preliminary triage and risk assessment , initial and comprehensive evaluations, and ongoing screenings and evaluations that occur while an individual receives services at the CCBHC.
+Screening, assessment and diagnosis shall mean preliminary triage and risk assessment , initial and comprehensive evaluations, and ongoing screenings and evaluations that occur while an individual receives services at the CCBHC.

-Substance use disorder (SUD) means presence of cognitive, behavioral, and physiological symptoms indicating that an individual continues using substances despite significant substance-related physical, psychological, and social problems as determined through assessment and diagnosis using the most recent version of the Diagnostic and Statistical Manual (DSM) as incorporated by reference in Part 800 of this Title.
+Substance use disorder (SUD) means presence of cognitive, behavioral, and physiological symptoms indicating that an individual continues using substances despite significant substance-related physical, psychological, and social problems as determined through assessment and diagnosis using the most recent version of the DSM as incorporated by reference in Part 800 of this Title.

-Targeted Case Management means a range of services to assist and support individuals in developing skills to gain access to needed medical, behavioral health, housing, employment, social, educational and other services essential to meeting basic human services; linkages to and training in the use of basic community resources; and monitoring of overall service delivery to assure that needed services and supports are received.
+Targeted case management means a range of services to assist and support individuals in developing skills to gain access to needed medical, behavioral health, housing, employment, social, educational and other services essential to meeting basic human services; linkages to and training in the use of basic community resources; and monitoring of overall service delivery to assure that needed services and supports are received.

 Telehealth has the meaning set forth in section 2999-cc of the Public Health Law and includes audio-only visits.

-Treatment Plan means a dynamic document that is current, reflects the unique strengths and needs of the individual and family, establishes the individual and family’s goals and identifies the services and interventions needed to assist in accomplishing these goals.
+Treatment plan means a dynamic document that is current, reflects the unique strengths and needs of the individual and family, establishes the individual and family’s goals and identifies the services and interventions needed to assist in accomplishing these goals.
 It also includes a means for determining when goals have been met, and the criteria for appropriate discharge or transition to other needed services.

-Youth or Adult Peer Support Services means services for adults or youth, including age-appropriate psychoeducation, counseling, person-centered goal planning, modeling effective coping skills, and facilitating community connections and crisis support to reduce symptomology and restore functionality.
+Youth or adult peer support services means services for adults or youth, including age-appropriate psychoeducation, counseling, person-centered goal planning, modeling effective coping skills, and facilitating community connections and crisis support to reduce symptomology and restore functionality.

 Staffing Definitions.

-Professional Staff means an individual who is qualified by license, credentials, training and experience to provide supervision and direct service related to the treatment of physical health, mental health disorders, or addiction, including substance use disorders, gambling disorders, or problem gambling, or co-occurring disorders in a CCBHC and may include but not be limited to the following:
+Professional staff means an individual who is qualified by license, credentials, training and experience to provide supervision and direct service related to the treatment of physical health, mental health disorders, or addiction, including substance use disorders, gambling disorders, or problem gambling, or co-occurring disorders in a CCBHC and may include but not be limited to the following:

-Certified Dietician/Nutritionist: An individual who is currently licensed or possesses a permit to practice as a certified Dietician/Nutritionist issued by the New York State Education Department.
+Certified dietician/nutritionist: An individual who is currently licensed or possesses a permit to practice as a certified Dietician/Nutritionist issued by the New York State Education Department.

 Creative arts therapist: An individual who is currently licensed or possesses a permit to practice as a creative arts therapist issued by the New York State Education Department.

-Credentialed Alcoholism and Substance Abuse Counselor (CASAC): An individual who is currently credentialed by the New York State Office of Addiction Services and Supports in accordance with the laws and rules of New York State.
+Credentialed alcoholism and substance abuse counselor (CASAC): An individual who is currently credentialed by OASAS in accordance with the laws and rules of New York State.

-Licensed Practical Nurse: An individual who is currently licensed or possesses a permit to practice as a licensed practical nurse issued by the New York State Education Department.
+Licensed practical nurse: An individual who is currently licensed or possesses a permit to practice as a licensed practical nurse issued by the New York State Education Department.

-Marriage and Family Therapist: An individual who is currently licensed or possesses a permit to practice as a marriage and family therapist issued by the New York State Education Department.
+Marriage and family therapist: An individual who is currently licensed or possesses a permit to practice as a marriage and family therapist issued by the New York State Education Department.

-Mental Health Counselor: An individual who is currently licensed or possesses a permit to practice as a mental health counselor (LMHC) issued by the New York State Education Department.
+Mental health counselor: An individual who is currently licensed or possesses a permit to practice as a mental health counselor (LMHC) issued by the New York State Education Department.

-Nurse Practitioner: An individual who is currently certified or possesses a permit to practice as a nurse practitioner issued by the New York State Education Department.
+Nurse practitioner: An individual who is currently certified or possesses a permit to practice as a nurse practitioner issued by the New York State Education Department.

-Occupational Therapist: An individual who is currently licensed or possesses a permit to practice as an occupational therapist issued by the New York State Education Department.
+Occupational therapist: An individual who is currently licensed or possesses a permit to practice as an occupational therapist issued by the New York State Education Department.

 Physician: An individual who is currently licensed or possesses a permit to practice medicine issued by the New York State Education Department.